 Soil scarification

-Soil scarification on naturally regenerated land has decreased and was 53 percent according to the latest inventory.
-In Northern Norrland, soil scarification decreased to 52 percent and in Southern Norrland it decreased to 57 percent.
-In Götaland and Svealand, the proportion has fallen to 53 percent in both parts of the country.
+According to the latest inventory, soil scarification on naturally regenerated land was 50 percent, which is a decrease of 18 percentage points compared to the beginning of the 2000s.
+In Northern Norrland, soil scarification increased to 55 percent and in Southern Norrland it decreased to 55 percent.
+In Götaland and Svealand, the proportion has fallen to 46 and 42 percent, respectively.

 Main Plants

-The majority of the main plants consist of pine and spruce.
-Pine has increased slightly in recent years, while spruce has decreased.
-Pine dominates in Northern Norrland and Southern Norrland.
-In Sveland, there are about the same number of main spruce and pine seedlings, while spruce dominates in Götaland.
-In recent years, however, the proportion of pine has increased slightly in Svealand and Götaland.
+Most of the main plants are pine and spruce.
+Pine dominates in northern Norrland and southern Norrland.
+In Svealand, there are about the same number of main plants of spruce and pine, while spruce dominates in Götaland.
+In recent years, however, the proportion of pine has increased slightly in Svealand and Götaland, but this year's inventory shows a decrease again.
+Note that these changes are not statistically significant.

-Birch, which is mainly self-regenerated, is often abundant in regeneration.
-However, in regrowth monitoring, conifers are always prioritised over deciduous trees as main seedlings, which explains why the number of deciduous trees is relatively low among the main seedlings.
+Birch, which is mainly self-regenerated is often common in regenerations.
+However, in the regrowth monitoring, conifers are always prioritized over deciduous trees as main plants, which explains why the number of deciduous trees is relatively low among the main plants.

 Birch is the most common deciduous tree species, accounting for about 14 percent of the main plants.
-Lodgepole pine, larch, valuable broadleaf, and other deciduous trees are still of small abundance and there are no clear tendencies that main seedlings of any of these tree species groups are increasing.
+Lodgepole pine, larch, valuable broadleaves and other broadleaves than birch is still of small extent, accounting for about 3 percent according to the latest results.